Running a daycare center marketing can seem overwhelming, but it doesn’t have to be …

 3. Get your branding consistent and sparkling

-As I’ve said, hiring a pro photographer to do a photoshoot is one way to get this step down pat.
+Hiring a pro photographer to do a photoshoot is one way to get this step down pat.
 In addition, though, branding also involves logos, graphic design work and slogans.
 You want to ensure that your daycare center’s logo is consistent across all platforms and that it’s eye-catching and attractive.
-If you have a slogan for radio, ads or online, you want it to be catchy, build trust and spark interest.
+If you have a slogan for radio, ads or online, you want it to build trust and spark interest.

 4. Buy smart

 Realizing that the best place to buy ads might be grocery store carts was a huge breakthrough for me.
 It was more than worth the money that was spent.
 Having said that, it wasn’t about the amount I was spending, it was about the impact of what I was spending advertising dollars on.
 Any successful daycare center marketing campaign is more about where you advertise and how than how much you spend.
 Also look for special deals where you can run an advertising campaign for a bit less than usual.
 As long as it’s a good opportunity it’s always worth considering!
 The ad business is a competitive industry too, and sometimes they will offer great deals.